Skip to main content

 Under UK GDPR you have the following rights in relation to the processing of your personal data:

-• to be informed about how we process personal data.
+to be informed about how we process personal data.

-• to request access to the personal data that we hold,to request that your personal data is amended if inaccurate or incomplete;
+to request that your personal data is rectified if inaccurate or incomplete.

-• to request that your personal data is erased where there is no reason for its continued processing;
+to request that your personal data is erased where there is no reason for its continued processing.

-• to request that the processing of your personal data is restricted;
+to request that the processing of your personal data is restricted.

-• to object to your personal data being processed.
+to object to your personal data being processed.

-• The Right to request we port your personal data.
+The Right to request we port your personal data.

-• The Right to request we do not solely automate, our decision making, and automate your profiling.
+The Right to request we do not solely automate, our decision making, and automate your profiling.

 If a data subject has any concerns about the way we have handled their personal data or would like any further information, they should be advised to contact our DPO via the Email address provided above.